ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/forwarding-audit-logs-to-logs-data-platform/guide.en-gb.md

 Note that this doesn't delete the logs that have been stored prior to the subscription cancellation, as data stored in a logs stream is immutable unless you delete the entire stream.

-To delete your subscription you can use the dedicated section in the OVHcloud Control Panel.
-Go to the `Audit logs`{.action} tab of your MKS cluster and click on `Unsubscribe`{.action} or use the following API route:
+ To delete your subscription you can use the following API route:

 > [!api]
 >